Rookantha/event-management-service/README.md

 * **Integration Tests**: Use Testcontainers for database testing.
 * **Mocking**: Mockito is used for mocking dependencies.

-## Resilience4j Rate Limiter in Spring Boot: Quick Summary
+## Resilience4j Rate Limiter in Spring Boot

-This guide explains how to add rate limiting to your Spring Boot app using Resilience4j.
+add rate limiting to Spring Boot app using Resilience4j.

 **Key Steps:**